Learning the Model While Learning Q: Finite-Time Sample Complexity of Online SyncMBQ: Introduction

-\item For the analysis, the recenty developed switching system model framework in~\cite{lee2022finite} is adopted in this paper.
+\item For the analysis, the recently developed switching system model framework in~\cite{lee2022finite} is adopted in this paper.
 However, we develop a new switching system model for SyncMBQ and use it for our finite-time analysis.

-Finally, the performance of SyncMBQ is demonstrated via simulations, which empirically verify that SyncMBQ outperforms $Q$-learning under various scenarios. \end{enumerate}
+\item Finally, the performance of SyncMBQ is demonstrated via simulations, which empirically verify that SyncMBQ outperforms $Q$-learning under various scenarios. \end{enumerate}

-\textbf{Related Works on model-free Q-learning:} Recently, some advances have been made on the non-asymptotic behavior of model-free $Q$-learning algorithms~\citep{chen2019performance,qu2020finite,lee2022finite,li2023q}.
-For example, \cite{chen2019performance,qu2020finite,lee2022finite} studied asynchronous $Q$-learning, where only the $Q$-function estimate corresponding to a single state-action pair is updated at each iteration.
-Moreover, \cite{li2023q} proved that synchronous $Q$-learning, which updates the $Q$-function estimate for every state-action pairs each iteration, requires $\tilde{\gO}\left(\frac{|\gS||\gA|}{(1-\gamma)^4\eps^2}\right)$ number of samples, which matches the known lower bound of the sample complexity of $Q$-learning.
+\textbf{Related Works on model-free Q-learning:} Recently, some advances have been made on the non-asymptotic behavior of model-free $Q$-learning algorithms~\citep{qu2020finite, chen2019performance,lee2022finite,li2023q}.
+For example, \cite{qu2020finite, chen2019performance,lee2022finite} studied asynchronous $Q$-learning, where only the $Q$-function estimate corresponding to a single state-action pair is updated at each iteration.
+Moreover, \cite{li2023q} proved that synchronous $Q$-learning, which updates the $Q$-function estimate for every state-action pairs each iteration, requires $\tilde{\gO}\left(\frac{|\gS||\gA|}{(1-\gamma)^4\eps^2}\right)$ number of samples to compute the $\eps$-optimal value function, which matches the known lower bound of the sample complexity of $Q$-learning.
+On the other hand,~\cite{dong2019q} studied $Q$-learning with upper confidence bound algorithm that achieve sample complexity of $\tilde{\gO}\left(\frac{|\gS||\gA|}{(1-\gamma)^7\eps^2}\right)$ to compute $\epsilon$-optimal policy\footnote{Computing an $\eps$-optimal policy and $\eps$-optimal value function requires different strategies.
+In this work, we focus on computing an $\eps$-optimal value function.
+A formal definition of $\eps$-policy can be found in page 101 in~\cite{kakade2003sample}.}.~\cite{zhang2021model} improved the bound to $\tilde{\gO}\left(\frac{|\gS||\gA|}{(1-\gamma)^3\eps^2}\right)$ for small range of $\eps$.